How does running an electric car in winter work?

 How to prepare for driving an EV in winter

-There are a few tips you can follow to help extend your battery life in the winter.
+There are a few tips you can follow to help extend your battery efficiency in the winter.
 Driving electric in the winter can be a seamless experience with these simple adjustments:

 One of the biggest benefits of an EV is that they're very efficient, but as we mentioned this efficiency can drop in cold weather.
 To get the most out of your battery, avoid quick accelerations and braking wherever you can.
 Instead, try to maintain a steady speed and give yourself plenty of time to slow down gently.
 This will help you make the most of each charge.